WeblateOrg/weblate/docs/admin/install.rst

 Migrating VCS repositories
 +++++++++++++++++++++++++++

-The VCS repositories stored under :setting:`GIT_ROOT` need to be migrated as well.
+The VCS repositories stored under :setting:`DATA_DIR` need to be migrated as well.
 You can simply copy them or use :command:`rsync` to do the migration more effectively.

 Migrating fulltext index
 ++++++++++++++++++++++++

-For the fulltext index (stored in :setting:`WHOOSH_INDEX`) it is better not to migrate it, but rather to generate fresh one using :djadmin:`rebuild_index`.
+For the fulltext index (stored in :setting:`DATA_DIR`) it is better not to migrate it, but rather to generate fresh one using :djadmin:`rebuild_index`.

 Other notes